sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-13-17-montreal/index.rst

 British influence on the city).

-I really enjoyed getting to go on the walking tour and hang out with my teammates while also learning about and sight-seeing in Montreal.
+I really enjoyed getting to go on the walking tour and hang out with my teammates while learning about and sight-seeing in Montreal.

 Dinnertime!
 ===========

-Every evening after work, we would go get dinner.
+Every evening after work, we went to dinner.
 On some evenings, we went as a whole team, but other times we split up and went in smaller groups to dinner.
 On Monday, the whole team went to Terrase William Gray which was a restaurant on a rooftop terrace overlooking Montreal's Old Port area.